For God So Loved Gold Frame

 This image is available as either a fine art print under premium clear glass or as an archival-quality giclée canvas in a wide variety of mattes and solid wood frames handcrafted in Steubenville, Ohio.
 This deeply spiritual depiction of Our Savior's love for us is sure to be treasured for generations to come!

 Made in Italy, this 10" Crucifix is a medium brown wood cross.
-It features a gold-tone inlay with silver-toned scalloped engraved design and a gold-tone Corpus.
+It features a silver-tone inlay with silver-toned scalloped engraved design and a silver-tone Corpus.